jcs-elpa/project-abbrev/README.md

 # custom-abbrev #

-Customize your own complete shortcut abbreviation in the project.<br/><br/>
+Customize your own abbreviation expansion in the project.<br/><br/>

 ## Configuration ##